-You can list your services on websites such as Upwork.com.
-It is free to join, but Upwork charges you a 10 percent service fee on payments.
-You can sell your goods online at Etsy.com.
+Elance is an online marketplace where jobs are posted and freelancers bid on them.
+If your bid is selected, you pay Elance a service fee of 8.75 percent of what you earn.
+You can sell your hand-stitched goods online at Etsy.
 It's free to become an Etsy seller, but you'll pay a fee of 20 cents to list an item for four months.
-When it sells, you pay a 3.5 percent commission to Etsy plus a 3 percent and 25-cent processing fee.
-At Fiverr.com, you can offer a service that uses your skills (voice-over for a Web ad, designing an invitation, etc., starting at five bucks a pop.
-Fiverr keeps $1, and the seller gets $4 per gig.
+When it sells, you pay a 3.5 percent commission to Etsy.
+At Fiverr, you can offer a service that uses your skills — voice-over for a Web ad, designing an invitation, and so on — starting at five bucks a pop.
+Fiverr keeps $1 and the seller gets $4 per gig.

 Independent contractors pay federal and Social Security taxes on income.
-You will need to pay estimated taxes throughout the year, instead of once a year.
-Go to the IRS Self-Employed Individuals Tax Center (at IRS.gov) for help.
-Depending on your business's location, you may be required to file state and local income and business taxes.
+You will need to pay estimated taxes throughout the year instead of once a year.
+Go to the IRS Self-Employed Individual Tax Center for help.
+Depending on the location of your business, you may be required to file state and local income and business taxes.